Blosc/c-blosc/README.rst

 ======================================

 Blosc can also be built, tested and installed using CMake_.
-Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate other compressors than BloscLZ either from libraries or from internal sources.
-Hence, serious library developers should use this way.
+Although this procedure might seem a bit more involved than the one described above, it is the most general because it allows to integrate other compressors than BloscLZ either from libraries or from internal sources.
+Hence, serious library developers are encouraged to use this way.

 The following procedure describes the "out of source" build.